joelnewcomer/seibels/wp-content/plugins/gmap-embed/readme.txt

 *  Widget title giving option added

 = 1.1.6 =
-* Added option for creating unlimited maps(Previous limit was 10)
+* Added option for creating unlimited maps(the Previous limit was 10)

 = 1.1.7 =
 * Look and Feel changes